EHB-MCT/web3-prototypes-sarahverbelen/README.md

 * **React-Prototype:**

 My very first React Prototype.
-My version of the assignment 'prototype frontend' as described in our cursus.
+My version of the assignment 'prototype frontend' as described in our course on Canvas.